DanielYWoo/fast-object-pool/README.md

 FOP is implemented with partitions to avoid thread contention, the performance test shows it's much faster than Apache commons-pool.
 This project is not to replace Apache commons-pool, this project does not provide rich features like commons-pool, this project mainly aims on:
-1. Zero dependency
+1. Zero dependency (the only optional dependency is disrutpor)
-2. High throughput with many concurrent requests
+2. High throughput with many concurrent requests/threads
 3. Less code so everybody can read it and understand it.

 Configuration